Arquisoft/InciDashboard_i1a/README.md

 ## Team members
 - Pedro Blanco Suárez (UO251935)
-- Roberto Pérez Sánchez (UO250973)
+- David Ferreiro Fernández (UO250757)
 - Manuel García Fernández (UO250979)
 - Jorge González-Nuevo Bueno (UO251166)
-- David Ferreiro Fernández (UO250757)
+- Roberto Pérez Sánchez (UO250973)

 ## Installation of Docker Toolbox
-Docker can be installed from https://docs.docker.com/toolbox/toolbox_install_windows/.
+Docker can be installed from the [Docker webpage](https://docs.docker.com/toolbox/toolbox_install_windows/).
 Once there, we click on the button Get Docker Toolbox for Windows.
 An installer will be downloaded, and then we need to execute it.
 The installer launches the “Setup - Docker Toolbox” dialog.
 Then we press on Next to accept the default options and at last, we press finsih.
 The next step will be to verify the installation.
 To do that, we will execute the Quickstart Launch of Docker.
 The terminal will setup several configuration aspects for us.
 Then, the $ of the shell will be prompt.
 Now we can execute a command for a brief example of hello world in Docker.
 To do that, execute docker run hello-world and the next information will be printed on the screen.